cict-ccs229/syllabus/README.md

  * Functions should be short (see [Sandi Metz's rules for developers](http://robots.thoughtbot.com/post/50655960596/sandi-metz-rules-for-developers))
  * Code should be optimized for readability
  * Source code submissions should be accompanied by a README.md file which include a short description of your work.
-* Knowledge of using 2D and 3D multimedia applications.
-* Basic understanding of 3D graphics (Modelling, Texturing, Rendering, Animation... etc.).
+* Basic understanding of App Development Framework (Flutter, Qt, React...etc).
 * Basic knowledge of multi-platform development.

 > These won't be enforced by the instructor, but you will be pretty lost without understanding those concepts.